tannuchoudhary/Data-structure-and-Algorithms/README.md

-# This dataStructures file contains some simple algorithms and codes of data strucures.
+# This dataStructures file contains all the implementations of basic data structures and codes of basic algorithms.